Kendall, Florida: Supplementary schools

 Miami Hoshuko, a weekend school for Japanese citizens, previously held classes at the Kendall United Methodist Church, now in Pinecrest but formerly in the Kendall CDP as of 1990.

 Media

-West Kendall is served by the Miami market for local radio and television.
+Kendall is served by the Miami market for local radio and television.
 Kendall has its own newspaper, The Kendall Gazette, which is published twice monthly and is part of Miami Community Newspapers.